seal9055/sfuzz/README.md

 Start date: Dec, 2021

 This is a performance and scaling focused blackbox fuzzer that makes use of RISC-V to x86\_64 binary translations and a custom JIT-compilation engine.
-The fuzzer is still in development, but currently successfuly runs against simple targets.
+The fuzzer runs successfully against simple targets and has been tested against both custom programs highlighting short/longer cases and a couple of binutils binaries.
 <br>

 #### Features